Sharpening Part 2 – The Journey

 The best way to avoid this grief is to use a hammer with a flat instead of convex face and to properly setup the chisel when new.
 For instructions on doing this, please see my earlier post about Setting-up Japanese Chisels.

-Another downside to the crown and steel hammer arrangement is that the end of Japanese tatakinoni are far from smooth and can be uncomfortable to use when paring.
+Another downside to the crown and steel hammer arrangement is that the end of Japanese tatakinoni are far from smooth and can be uncomfortable to use when paring, especially after the crown gets a bit dinged.
 The solution to this is three-fold.
 First, setup the crown properly and chamfer and smooth its edges.
 Second, avoid hitting the crown with hammer so it doesn’t become rough and gnarly.
 And finally, use a tsukinomi chisel for paring.
 Life is good.

 Handle Materials